-On August 21 and 23, 2007, Textron Inc. ("Textron"), a global, multi-industry company based in Providence, Rhode Island, entered into a Non-Prosecution Agreement ("NPA") with the DOJ and settled FCPA books and records and internal control provisions charges with the SEC relating to improper payments made by two of Textron's fifth-tier, French subsidiaries in connection with the OFFP and improper payments and failed due diligence by those and other Textron subsidiaries in the United Arab Emirates ("UAE"), Bangladesh, Indonesia, Egypt, and India.
+On August 21 and 23, 2007, Textron Inc. ("Textron"), a global, multi-industry company based in Providence, Rhode Island, entered into an NPA with the DOJ and settled FCPA books and records and internal control provisions charges with the SEC relating to improper payments made by two of Textron's fifth-tier, French subsidiaries in connection with the OFFP and improper payments and failed due diligence by those and other Textron subsidiaries in the United Arab Emirates ("UAE"), Bangladesh, Indonesia, Egypt, and India.